AnderMagri/Portfolio/README.md

 In the uploaded files, you’ll find my resume and a presentation that provides an overview of a series of projects I’ve worked on over the last three years.

 ***** NEW *****
 I started a series of UX Design Cases!
-The first one is in the same folder - AURK
+The first one is already here: AURK

 ***** Soon New cases: